antoniogiacomelli/K0BA_Lil/README.md

 - **Memory Management:**
   - Memory Pools with fixed block-size.
 This approach is deterministic and hinders fragmentation.
+  - Byte Pools, if you really want it.

 - **Application Timers**
     - Periodic/One Shot timers with delta queues for efficient handling